 *hararat is fairly easy to get online, and should be more or less the same.

-To start with, rinse 1 cup of rice and let soak for at least half an hour.
-Slice the tops of the peppers and remove the seeds and ribs.
+To start with, rinse 2 cups of rice and let soak for at least an hour.
+Meanwhile, slice the tops of the peppers and remove the seeds and ribs.
 Set aside for later.
 Around the same time, set the oven for 400F

 Now, there’s a fair bit of chopping to do, so I recommend setting up a couple of bowls: